tshepang/seaplane/doc/GETTING_STARTED.md

 To learn more about the details of what is happening in these commands, what other possibilities exist, and how to fully manage your fleet read on!

-(Also note there are other more secure ways to pass your API key!)

 ## Setup